SBoudrias/gulp-istanbul/README.md

 Difference in this project
 --------------------------
-There's no way in gulp-istanbul, istanbul or isparta to ignore certain includes, for example if you are doing the following:
+There's no way in `gulp-istanbul`, `istanbul` or `isparta` to ignore certain includes, for example if you are doing the following `gulp-istanbul` will fail:
 ```javascript
 import './my-style.scss';
 // or
 import './my-style.css';
 ```

+The above is often seen for people using `webpack` to transpile their code.

-This branch of SBoudrias awesome work just adds the option below:
+This branch of [SBoudria](https://github.com/SBoudrias/gulp-istanbul)'s awesome work is the same only it adds an additional option called `skipImports` as seen below:

 ```javascript
 istanbul({